bradley2W1DL/dotfiles/README.md

 ```

 This script will
-- symlink dotfiles from this repo into $HOME/.config dir
+- symlink dotfiles from this repo into $HOME dir (using GNU Stow)
 - install the CLI programs listed below

 #### CLI based programs

 - homebrew
+- git
 - neovim
   - ripgrep (dependency for live_grep to work)
-- git
 - fish (shell alternative)
   - fisher (fish plugins)
   - breeze (git aliases)